 - Air attacks caused 1/3 of German Generals' deaths

-- The only nation that Germany declared war on was the USA.
+- The only nation that Germany declared war on was the

-clutching the bottle, which contained beer.
+England still clutching the bottle, which contained beer.
 Perhaps some